 However, it’s important to note that this is usually a temporary issue and is more of a cosmetic concern rather than a serious medical condition.
 The indentation or flattening of the hair can often be alleviated by adjusting the fit of the headphones, taking breaks from wearing them, and allowing your hair to return to its natural state.

-In this article, you will know can headphones dent your head or skull.
+In this article, I will show you how to minimize the risk of headphone dent head or discomfort and whether can headphones dent your head or skull.

 Usually, headphones cannot dent your skull and head.
 You can feel there is a dent in your head, but it is temporary.
 And will be vanished after a few hours.

 That temporary head dent does not damage your skull at all.
 However, using headphones for a long time can make a permanent dent in your skull and head.